MarbustTechnologyCompany/marbust-accounts-backend/README.md

 - Currently Working on Node.JS with Express.js as a REST API including JWT Validation
 ---

-Licensed by: Marbust Technology Company® - All Rights Reserved | You're able to use, modify, but always giving credit to the author: Marco Antonio Bustillos Quiroz (Marbust CEO) https://marantbq.dev
+Licensed by: Marbust Technology Company® - All Rights Reserved | You're able to use, modify, but always giving credit to the authors:
+Marco Antonio Bustillos Quiroz (MarAntBQ) https://marantbq.dev /